Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ## Generating and playing with waveforms

-Musicpy sampler can generate some types of basic waveforms that appeared on synthesizer, including sine waves, sawtooth waves, square waves, triangle waves and white noises.
-Here we will go through the functions that could generate basic waveforms in musicpy sampler module.
+Musicpy daw can generate some types of basic waveforms that appeared on synthesizer, including sine waves, sawtooth waves, square waves, triangle waves and white noises.
+Here we will go through the functions that could generate basic waveforms in musicpy daw module.
 ### Sine waves
-To generate sine waves, you can use `sine` function, this is a global function (which is not a method of sampler class and uses globally)
+To generate sine waves, you can use `sine` function, this is a global function (which is not a method of daw class and uses globally)
 ```python
 sine(freq=440, duration=1000, volume=0)